ELCHILEN0/Supernaturals/README.md

 Players then have the option of converting to another type of class with the /convert command.

 ## Races
-* Angel
+* Angel: 10/1000
-   - Takes 75% damage during daytime
+   - Takes 75% damage during DAY
-   - Takes 125% damage during nighttime
+   - Takes 125% damage during NIGHT
-   - No fall damage
+   - Takes 0 damage from falling
-   - (Luminatus) Night vision for 30 seconds
+   - Soar: Jump higher than normal.
+Requires 100 Power + 1 FEAHTER.
-   - (Soar) Jump higher than normal
+   - Luminatus: Night vision for 30 seconds.
+Requires 150 Power + 1 GLOWSTONE_DUST.
-   - (Blind) Blind nearby players for 10 seconds
+   - Blind: Blind nearby players for 30 seconds.
+Requires 200 Power + Consumes 1 SUGAR.
 * Demon
 * Priest
 * Vampire